Private Equity • Value Creation • Portfolio Operations

 Days 15–30

-Map purchasing decision points, approval paths, vendor usage patterns, and where early visibility is currently missing.
+Map purchasing decision points, approval paths, vendor usage patterns, expense workflows, and where early visibility is currently missing.

 Days 30–60

-Deploy SpendWell as an overlay around request, approval, and vendor-routing workflows.
+Deploy SpendWell as an overlay around request, approval, vendor-routing, and selected expense workflows.
 Keep the scope practical and controlled.

 Days 60–90

-Surface early insights: categories with overlap, commitments forming ahead of reports, locations with inconsistent patterns, and high-value vendor concentration.
+Surface early insights: categories with overlap, commitments forming ahead of reports, locations with inconsistent patterns, expense workflow gaps, and high-value vendor concentration.

 Days 90–100

-Present findings to the portfolio team and operating company: where visibility improved, where rationalization may make sense, and where broader rollout could create the next tranche of value.
+Present findings to the portfolio team and operating company: where visibility improved, where rationalization may make sense, where expense workflows can standardize, and where broader rollout could create the next tranche of value.

 Illustrative day-90 view